fedefary/signer/README.md

 }
 ```

-Is also required the import of the library configuration class on your SpringBoot application.
+It's also required the import of the library's configuration class on your SpringBoot application.
 This is an example:

 ```